 3. Cover up food

-It goes without saying that insects are attracted to food.
-Store food in airtight containers and avoid leaving food out on works surfaces, or dirty dishes in the sink, to prevent them from becoming a target for hungry bugs!
+Food is a major attraction for insects.
+Store food in airtight containers and avoid leaving food or crumbs on work surfaces, or dirty dishes in the sink, to prevent them from becoming a target for hungry bugs!
+Keep bins sealed too.

 4. Keep things clean

 Regular cleaning is crucial in the battle against insects inside your caravan or motorhome.
-Clean up any spills or crumbs quickly and regularly sweep and vacuum floors and wipe down surfaces.
+Clean up any spills or crumbs immediately, wipe surfaces regularly, and sweep and vacuum floors.

 Several natural remedies can act as effective insect deterrents.
 Essential oils like citronella, eucalyptus, and lavender are known to repel bugs.
 Create a mixture of essential oil and water, then spray it around entry points and living areas to create a natural bug barrier.